 NorthLink Ferries are currently refusing all but the most essential travel.

 Passengers are able to cancel or amend existing travel plans by contacting NorthLink Ferries on 0845 6000 449 or 01856 885500 or by emailing email@example.com

 We would like to thank our passengers for their understanding and co-operation at this time and look forward to welcoming you back on board in the future.
 Please stay safe and well and again, please do not travel unless you have an absolute need to do so.

 We are sure that you will be aware of the changing guidelines being issued from the Government on the COVID-19 outbreak.
 These are unprecedented times for our industry, our country and the world.

 The latest update contains important information for users of our services, specifically:

-- Following a public statement from the First Minister on Sunday 22nd March 2020 regarding travel we have had to make some changes to the way people book, and indeed who can travel.
+- Following a public statement from the First Minister on Sunday 22nd March 2020 and a further statement on Tuesday 14th April 2020 regarding travel we have made some changes to the way people book, and indeed who can travel.
 The First Minister stated, ‘from now on ferries will be for those who live on our islands, who have an essential need to travel to or from the mainland and for essential supplies or business.’
 Nothing else.

-- Our passenger and freight vessel services are currently continuing as per our published timetable, but web bookings have been suspended.
+- Our passenger and freight vessel services are currently continuing as per our revised timetable, but web bookings have been suspended.

 - All bookings are suspended – anyone seeking to travel and complying with the criteria for travel will be asked to comply with these requirements and book at the port of departure on the day of travel.